wssimms/gssquared/Docs/Documentation.md

 * Supported Platforms
   * MacOS - the primary development platform.
 This will always be up to date.
-  * Linux - initial build complete.
-So far everything is working except audio.
+  * Linux - Can now build Linux binary.
+All features working.
   * Windows - Not started.
 * CPUs
   * NMOS 6502 - Complete.